Diversity and Inclusion

 - Campers typically have at least one bunkmate from another country - even at as young as grade 2!

 - Participants speak many different languages.
 We work hard to foster an English-speaking environment.
 Our staff role model this behavior with English-only use.

 - Wednesday night dances feature popular dance music from the US, as well as from around the world.

 - Camp discourages campers from bringing expensive clothes and electronics.
 Regardless of socioeconomic background, participants are here to have fun and be themselves.

-- Generally, daily activities include all ages/genders.
+- Generally, daily activities include all ages/gender identities.
 When we have kids particularly talented or experienced in a certain activity area, we customize "advanced" period options (in music, sports, etc.).